rithik/SpotifyMP3/README.md

 ### 5. Get your Youtube Data API key.

 a.
-Navigate to [https://console.cloud.google.com](https://console.cloud.google.com) and create an account.
+Navigate to [https://console.cloud.google.com](https://console.cloud.google.com) and create an account.<br/>
 b.
 In the search, search for "Youtube Data API".<br/>
 c.
 Enable the API.<br/>
 d.
 You should see an api key.<br/>